andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 very well could have looked intentional.
 At least that's what we tell ourselves as we prepare for our next pass.
 No time to dwell on the past.

-With my gaffe in the rearview I'm soon to my absolute favorite part of the piece, *the pouty pause*.
-On my last lap of plastic surgery we stop for a 4 count at the end of the stage and give the audience the look of petulant, bratty child who was just told they couldn't have ice cream.
+With my gaffe in the rearview we're soon to my absolute favorite part of the piece, *the pouty pause*.
+On my last lap of "plastic surgery" we stop for a 4 count at the end of the stage and give the audience the look of petulant, bratty child who was just told they couldn't have ice cream.
 "You're a bratty kid who didn't get their way and you want to stare at them like you're parents are the worst."
 I